Choosing the right builder for your conservatory

 - Federation of Master Builders (FMB): The UK’s largest trade association for the construction industry, all members are inspected by the body and expected to uphold standards and follow a code of conduct.
 There are different levels of membership, with the highest, Build Assure, offering the option of an insurance-backed building work guarantee.

-While full and up to date membership of a body like this is a good indicator that a tradesman is competent and working to certain standards, it should not be the main thing that sways your decision - unlike membership of the Gas Safe Register, a legal requirement for tradesman who work with gas in the home, there is no obligation for tradesman to join these trade bodies.
-Use your own judgement of their past work, and look into their accreditations to see what the organisation does in the way of vetting the tradesmen who use its name and logo, and protecting people who hire its members.
+While full and up to date membership of a body like this is a good indicator that a tradesperson is competent and working to certain standards, it should not be the main thing that sways your decision - unlike membership of the Gas Safe Register, a legal requirement for tradesperson who work with gas in the home, there is no obligation for tradesperson to join these trade bodies.
+Use your own judgement of their past work, and look into their accreditations to see what the organisation does in the way of vetting the tradespeople who use its name and logo, and protecting people who hire its members.
 David said:

 Be aware that subcontracting can complicate the process